 “The head wounds, the arrow in the spine, and severe scoliosis all provide strong circumstantial evidence that this is Richard’s body,” said Lin Foxhall.

 At that time, however, though news of the find had broken, the evidence was just that -circumstantial.
 A generation ago, the evidence would have provided a verdict that they had indeed found the missing king.
 But there is a great difference between evidence and proof.

 How to tell if it was King Richard III?

 Richard’s resting corpse had a narrow escape back in the 19th century.
 Richard Buckley reports it came very close to being destroyed when the foundations of an outhouse being built on the site missed the skeleton by only a few inches.
 Because the remains were buried just 27 inches under the friary church flagstones, they may have had several such close calls over the centuries.

-Today, radiocarbon dating and DNA testing can provide the proof.
-So, historians, archaeologists, residents of Leicester, Richard III fans everywhere and British Heritage readers waited for the results of those scientific tests.
+Today, radiocarbon dating and DNA testing can provide proof.
+So, historians, archaeologists, residents of Leicester, Richard III fans everywhere, and British Heritage readers waited for the results of those scientific tests.
 Fortuitously, a 17th-generation descendent of Richard’s Yorkist family provided what proved to be the DNA match.